Writing Files with Vim

 Type your grep

 command into the file and save it as before.
-Be careful that you did not add the $
+Be careful not to add the $

 at the beginning of the line.